Guilt is a powerful emotion.

-It is defined by the Cambridge dictionary¹ as ”a feeling of worry or unhappiness that you have because you have done something wrong, such as causing harm to another person”.
+The Cambridge dictionary¹ defines it as ”a feeling of worry or unhappiness that you have because you have done something wrong, such as causing harm to another person”.

-It is an extremely common feeling with the primary function of signaling to us that we have done something or are about to do something that violates our personal beliefs or standards.
-We respond to this by making amends and the feeling usually dissipates quickly after.
+It is a pervasive feeling whose primary function is to signal that we have done something or are about to do something that violates our beliefs or standards.
+We respond by making amends, and the feeling usually dissipates quickly afterwards.

 What is unhealthy guilt?

-Some people carry guilt with them for long periods of time – even years.
+Some people carry guilt with them for long periods – even years.
 It eventually poisons their whole system.
-It corrodes self-esteem, it corrupts relationships, it causes a person to self-destruct.
-It damages relationships in families, social circles, and whole communities by causing tension and allegiances between people.
+It erodes self-esteem, corrupts relationships, and causes a person to self-destruct.
+It damages relationships in families, social circles, and entire communities by causing tension and allegiances between people.
 Guilt causes anxiety and depression.
-It is especially difficult for people who have rumination tendencies and who struggle to let things go.
+It is challenging for people with rumination tendencies and struggling to let things go.

 Examples: